 1. Acknowledgement and acceptance

-If the legal client, or any person contracting with Purpose Limited (“We” and/or “Purpose”) continues to contract with Purpose in connection with any matter or transaction following the receipt by any of those persons of these terms and conditions (“Terms and Conditions”), you (“You” and/or “Customer”) understand, and it shall be deemed, that You have expressly acknowledged and accepted these Terms and Conditions and shall be legally bound by the Terms and Conditions.
+If the legal client, or any person contracting with Purpose Limited and/or Purpose Consulting Limited (“We” and/or “Purpose”) continues to contract with Purpose in connection with any matter or transaction following the receipt by any of those persons of these terms and conditions (“Terms and Conditions”), you (“You” and/or “Customer”) understand, and it shall be deemed, that You have expressly acknowledged and accepted these Terms and Conditions and shall be legally bound by the Terms and Conditions.

 2.1.
 Please read these Terms and Conditions carefully.
 These Terms and Conditions outline the conditions upon which Purpose agrees to provide services to You.